how to diet without going broke

 Then set priorities.

-Prepare lunchboxes, go shopping taking advantage of promotions, and plan important dates to escape the diet, having these days the freedom and relaxation to eat out and have fun.
+Prepare lunch boxes, shop while taking advantage of promotions, and plan important dates to avoid your diet, having the freedom and relaxation on those days to eat out and have fun.

 Create your menu